richdill/Alquimista.github.io/index.md

 ---
 Welcome to my site
 ---
 This page represents almost 10 years of AI and machine learning research, experience and observations.
 And maybe a few opinions.
 I started this page about five years ago as an internal resource at Snaplogic to share my learning with others.
 This version has been sanitized for public consumption.
-It started off focusing on the transition from CloudOpps to MLOps, but quickly expanded into a wide range of topics.
+It started off focusing on the transition from CloudOps to MLOps, but quickly expanded into a wide range of topics.
 It is organized into content sections, research papers, position and white papers, reference links, and reference architectures.
 I also include some future references and related topics.

+A simple way to describe Large Language Models, a.k.a., LLMs, “Statistical algebra”.

 About me